Battle of Gettysburg: Lee's plan

 Lee wished to renew the attack on Friday, July 3, using the same basic plan as the previous day: Longstreet would attack the Union left, while Ewell attacked Culp's Hill.
 However, before Longstreet was ready, Union XII Corps troops started a dawn artillery bombardment against the Confederates on Culp's Hill in an effort to regain a portion of their lost works.
 The Confederates attacked, and the second fight for Culp's Hill ended around 11 a.m.
-Harry Pfanz judged that, after some seven hours of bitter combat, "the Union line was intact and held more strongly than before."
+Harry Pfanz judged that, after some seven hours of bitter combat, "the Union line was intact and held more strongly than before".

 Lee was forced to change his plans.
 Longstreet would command Pickett's Virginia division of his own First Corps, plus six brigades from Hill's Corps, in an attack on the Union II Corps position at the right center of the Union line on Cemetery Ridge.
 Prior to the attack, all the artillery the Confederacy could bring to bear on the Union positions would bombard and weaken the enemy's line.

-Much has been made over the years of General Longstreet's objections to General Lee's plan.
-In his memoirs, Longstreet states that he told Lee that there were not enough men to assault the strong left center of the Union line by McLaws's and Hood's divisions reinforced by Pickett's brigades.
+In his memoir, Longstreet states that he told Lee that there were not enough men to assault the strong left center of the Union line by McLaws's and Hood's divisions reinforced by Pickett's brigades.
 Longstreet thought the attack would be repulsed and a counterattack would put Union forces between the Confederates and the Potomac River.
 Longstreet wrote that he said it would take a minimum of thirty thousand men to attack successfully as well as close coordination with other Confederate forces.
 He noted that only about thirteen thousand men were left in the selected divisions after the first two days of fighting.
 They would have to walk a mile under heavy artillery and long-range musketry fire.
-Longstreet states that he further asked Lee: “the strength of the column.
+Longstreet states that he further asked Lee: "the strength of the column.
 He [Lee] stated fifteen thousand.
-Opinion was then expressed [by Longstreet] that the fifteen thousand men who could make successful assault over that field had never been arrayed for battle; but he was impatient of listening, and tired of talking, and nothing was left but to proceed.”
+Opinion was then expressed [by Longstreet] that the fifteen thousand men who could make successful assault over that field had never been arrayed for battle; but he was impatient of listening, and tired of talking, and nothing was left but to proceed."

 Largest artillery bombardment of the war

 Around 1 p.m., from 150 to 170 Confederate guns began an artillery bombardment that was probably the largest of the war.
-In order to save valuable ammunition for the infantry attack that they knew would follow, the Army of the Potomac's artillery, under the command of Brigadier General Henry Jackson Hunt, at first did not return the enemy's fire.
+To save valuable ammunition for the infantry attack that they knew would follow, the Army of the Potomac's artillery, under the command of Brigadier General Henry Jackson Hunt, at first did not return the enemy's fire.
 After waiting about 15 minutes, about 80 Union cannons opened fire.
 The Army of Northern Virginia was critically low on artillery ammunition, and the cannonade did not significantly affect the Union position.